Endon Dramatic Society

 WE ARE BACK

-Natural Causes a black comedy by Eric Chappell
+The cast of Natural Causes by Eric Chappell

 The cast of Lucky Sods by John Godber